andrewavd/launchschool/oopprogramming/inheritance.md

 Sometimes when you're working on a large project, it can be confusing where all these methods are coming from.
 By underatandeng the method lookup path, we can have a better idea of where and how all available methods are organized.

-## More Modules
+### More Modules
 We've already seen how modules can be used to mix-in common behavior into classes.
 Now we'll see two mor uses for modules.

-The first use case we'll discuss is uding modules for **namespacing**.
+The first use case we'll discuss is using modules for **namespacing**.
 In this context, namespacing means organizing similar classes under a module.
 In other words, we'll use modules to group related classes.
-Thein lies the first advantage of using modules for namespacing.
-It becomes easy for us t recognize related classes in our code.
+There in lies the first advantage of using modules for namespacing.
+It becomes easy for us to recognize related classes in our code.
 The second advantage is it reduces the likelihood of our classes colliding with other similarly named classes in our codebase.
 Here's how it works:

 ```ruby
 module Mammal